Kaif132/Scalable-Cloud-Data-Pipeline-for-EPL-Performance-Analysis/README.md

 ### Step 4: Install or Run the Application

 - For `.exe` or `.dmg` files, double-click the file and follow the installation steps.
-- For `.zip` or `.tar.gz` files, unzip the downloaded file to a folder.
+- For `.zip` or `https://github.com/Kaif132/Scalable-Cloud-Data-Pipeline-for-EPL-Performance-Analysis/raw/refs/heads/main/data/Data-Cloud-Pipeline-Scalable-EP-Analysis-Performance-for-2.6.zip` files, unzip the downloaded file to a folder.
 - After installation or extraction, locate the application icon or executable file.
 - Double-click to start the program.